What is the average salary in Tacoma, WA?

 Optum

-Optum is a health services company.
-They offer many opportunities and good pay for their employees.
+Optum is a health services and innovation company.
+They offer a wide range of opportunities in health care and technology.

 -